This Training Is Sanctioned By

 You also have the option to get a complete tactical setup “KIT” including a baton, handcuffs, flashlight, and belt cases for each, in one value-priced bundle, which also includes three FREE items.
 Our discount does not apply to the KITs below.

-Company/Agency rates are available for 6 or more participants
+Company/Agency discount rates are available for 6 or more participants

 Registration is required at least 3 weeks prior to the course date.

 Cost includes the following items for each participant:

 - Training Manual

 - ID Card

 - Lapel Pin